Options Implied Movement Calculator

 Learn more about our mission and approach

 The Options Implied Movement Calculator is designed to help traders and investors make sense of the stock market.
-Our tool provides a clear and straightforward way to gather the implied movement of a stock based on options data, which is delayed by 15 minutes.
+Our tool provides a clear and straightforward way to gather the implied movement of a stock based on options data.

 We leverage cutting-edge technology to bring you the most accurate and up-to-date financial insights.
 Our mission is to break down the barriers to financial data, making sophisticated market analysis accessible to everyone.